roylines/how-i-learned-to-stop-worrying-and-love-the-failed-build/notes.md

 Continuous deployment is the logical extension of Continuous Integration covering more than just software development Reduce cycle time: the time it takes from deciding to make a change to having it available for users.

+# Agile Manifesto
+"Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."
+Agile Manifesto 2001 AD

 "Find ways to deliver high-quality, valuable software in an efficient, fast and reliable manner"
 - low cycle time
 - high quality